Welcome to the Department of Greek and Latin!

 - Are you a CUA graduate student?
 If so, have you considered completing a Certificate in Greek, in Latin, or in Greek and Latin as part of your graduate program?
 Please contact Prof. Frank Mantello, Certificate Coordinator, to discuss your options.

 - Not at CUA right now, and interested in our certificate programs?
 Learn about applying, or print a pdf flyer that summarizes the opportunities we offer!
-Remember, there is a 50% tuition discount for students who are only pursuing certificates.
+There is a special tuition rate in the Fall and Spring Semesters for students who are only pursuing certificates.

 Intra et extra